jacky841102/Calculator-for-Android/README.md

 # Calculator-for-Android

-A simple calculator app which including the following function:
+A simple calculator app which includes the following function:
 + Addition
 + Subtraction
 + Multiplication